AaronComo/DES/README.md

 ## Usage

-Encrypt or decrypt a message.
+Encrypt or decrypt a message using DES algorithm.

 ~~~python
 from DES.DES import DES